Certifying entanglement dimensionality by $k$-reduction moments: Background

 then its Schmidt spectrum reads $\sigma(\psi)=\{\lambda_i\}_{i=0}^{d-1}$.
 In addition, the vector $\blambda=(\lambda_0,\lambda_1,\ldots,\lambda_{d-1})$ is called the Schmidt vector of $|\psi\>$.
 This vector can be regarded as a point on the $(d-1)$-dimensional probability simplex

 If $\lambda_0=\cdots =\lambda_{r-1}=1/r$ and $\lambda_r=\cdots =\lambda_{d-1}=0$, then we get the maximally entangled state with Schmidt number $r$,

-The concept of Schmidt number can also be generalized to mixed states.
-Denote by $\caS_r$ the set of quantum states on $\caH_{AB}$ that can be expressed as convex combinations of pure states with Schmidt numbers no larger than $r$.
-By definition we have the following hierarchy relation
+The concept of Schmidt number can be generalized to mixed states.
+Denote by $\caS_r$ the set of quantum states on $\caH_{\rmA\rmB}$ that can be expressed as convex combinations of pure states with Schmidt numbers no larger than $r$.
+By definition we have the following hierarchy relation:

-where $\caS(\caH_{AB})$ denotes the set of all density operators on $\caH_{AB}$.
-The Schmidt number $\SN(\rho)$ of $\rho\in \caS(\caH_{AB})$ is defined as the smallest integer $r$ such that $\rho\in \caS_r$.
-Alternatively, $\SN(\rho)$ can be expressed as follows \cite{terhal2000schmidt},
+where $\caS(\caH_{\rmA\rmB})$ denotes the set of all density operators on $\caH_{\rmA\rmB}$.
+The Schmidt number $\SN(\rho)$ of $\rho\in \caS(\caH_{\rmA\rmB})$ is defined as the smallest integer $r$ such that $\rho\in \caS_r$.
+Alternatively, $\SN(\rho)$ can be expressed as follows \cite{terhal2000schmidt}:

 where $\bbD(\rho)$ denotes a pure-state decomposition of $\rho$.
-A quantum state with Schmidt number $r$ can be prepared from $|+_r\rangle$ using LOCC, but cannot be prepared from any state with a lower Schmidt rank.
+A quantum state with Schmidt number $r$ can be prepared from $|+_r\rangle$ using local operations and classical communication (LOCC), but cannot be prepared from any state with a lower Schmidt rank.
 Hence, the Schmidt number of a mixed state $\rho$ quantifies its entanglement dimension.